+Vision Statement:

-Vision Statement: McFarland Independent School's vision is to encourage, guide, and support each student to rise to their highest potential in 21st Century skills so that they may be effective communicators, innovators, and participants in the global economy.
+San Joaquin High School's vision is to encourage, guide, and support each student to rise to their highest potential in 21st Century skills so that they may be effective communicators, innovators, and participants in the global economy.

+Mission Statement:

-Mission Statement: McFarland Independent School's mission is to ensure each student graduates with a high school diploma and is ready to enter college and/or a career technical school.
+San Joaquin High School's mission is to ensure each student graduates with a high school diploma and is ready to enter college and/or a career technical school.

-McFarland Independent School (MIS) is part of the McFarland Unified School District (MUSD), a K-12 district that serves an enrollment of approximately 3,600 students.
-McFarland Independent School is a small alternative independent-study school where students meet with a certificated teacher weekly.
-Attendance is based on completed assigned work.
-Earned credits are determined by assignments completed and unit assessments given by the teacher.
-MIS is located in the small, rural and predominantly agricultural community of McFarland, population approximately 15,182 according to the estimated 2018 U.S. Census Bureau data.
-McFarland is located in the southern part of the San Joaquin Valley, thirty miles north of Bakersfield, adjacent to State Highway 99.
+San Joaquin High School (SJHS), a continuation high school, is housed at the McFarland Learning Center campus.
+SJHS is part of the McFarland Unified School District with a student population of approximately 3,600.
+McFarland Unified School District is located in the small, rural, and predominantly agricultural community of McFarland California, population approximately 15,500 according to the estimated 2019 U.S. Census Bureau data.
+McFarland is located in the southern part of the San Joaquin Valley, about thirty miles north of Bakersfield, adjacent to State Highway 99.
 The main industry of the area is agriculture.
-Despite the agricultural basis for most employment, the mobility rate remains low which creates a relatively stable community.
-Our role at MIS is three-fold:
+Our role at SJHS is three-fold: